h2r/robocook/web/README.md

 Robocook Web Client
 ===================
-<p>Author: Lee Painton
+Author: Lee Painton\
-Author: Stephen Brawner</p>
+Author: Stephen Brawner

 Installation
 ============
-<p>Client can be run as-is, but will not provide functionality without active server</p>
+Client can be run as-is, but will not provide functionality without active server